v1s7/csv-monsters/FAQ-en.md

 >
 > [Website](https://mt2.cn) | [4PDA](https://4pda.to/forum/index.php?showtopic=548542) | not on Google Play and WON'T EVER be – you can only find fake clones there
 >
-> - <details><summary>ZArchiver:</summary> Простой, стабильный и закалённый временем менеджер. Ему не хватает только интеграции с приватными хранилищами приложений, которая будет важна в следующем вопросе.
-Simple, stable, time-tested manager.
+> - <details><summary>ZArchiver:</summary> Simple, stable, time-tested manager.
 The only thing it lacks is the integration with private storage of apps, which will be important in the next question.</details>
 >
 > [Website](https://zdevs.ru) | [4PDA](https://4pda.to/forum/index.php?showtopic=305019) | [Google Play](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver)